Olga Panyuta in front of the penal colony, April 2026

 Olga and her husband Vladimir, April 2026

 Prison conditions proved especially harsh given Olga's age.
-She recalled that the most difficult experience was her first placement in a punishment cell for 14 days.
+She recalled that the most difficult experience was when she was first placed in a punishment cell for 14 days.
 "It was cold.
-I was wearing just one dress.
+I was wearing only a dress.
 The window was open.
 To keep warm, I would sit on a narrow metal bench, tuck my legs under myself, and pull the hem of my dress over my knees.
-Sitting like that for a long time was very hard," she said.
-Later, Panyuta was transferred to strict confinement conditions.
+Sitting for a long time was very hard," she said.
+Later, Panyuta was transferred to strict detention conditions.

-Her relations with the prison administration were calm, while her relationships with other inmates were warm.
-"They called me 'Auntie Olya,' 'Olga Aleksandrovna,' (patronymic used to show respect—editor's note) and one young woman called me 'my little granny,'" Olga recalled.
+Her relations with the prison administration were peaceful and her relationships with other inmates were warm.
+"They called me 'Auntie Olya,' 'Olga Aleksandrovna,' (patronymic used to show respect — editor's note) and one young woman called me 'my dear granny,'" Olga recalled.
 According to her, even prison staff were surprised by how others treated her.
-One operative officer once asked her, "How did it happen that everyone came to love you?"
+One officer once asked her, "How come everyone loves you?"

-The Case of Malevaniy and Others in Spassk-Dalniy
+The Case of Malevaniy and Others in Spassk-Dalny

 Case History